Lesbian, Gay, Bisexual, Transgender and Queer Health

 Lots of people get nervous and their minds go blank in health care situations, so it may be helpful to prep a little.
 You can make the best use of your time by writing down questions and bringing them to your visit.
 Also, you may want to learn about health issues that you as a person who identifies as LGBTQ may face -- see More Information for good resources.

 Keep your own documentation:

 Maintaining copies of your health information is a good way to take ownership of your body, health and health care.
 Keep a record of what happened at each visit plus anything you want to follow up on.

 We hope that you have a good experience when you come to UHS.
 We invite you to tell us about your experience, because feedback provides us an important learning opportunity and helps us determine ways to improve our services and procedures.
 We address all complaints, and the more specific you are, the better we will be able to fix the problem.
 If you choose to include your name and a means to contact you, we will follow up with you.
 Please use any of the routes on the Feedback webpage.
 Your feedback will be shared with appropriate staff.

 Especially for Trans and gender-queer folks

 Although your gender identity may not fit neatly into any "gender" box, many health care practices and insurance benefits depend on how the gender box is marked.
-We recognize that this can be a point of frustration, but please understand that UHS must operate within industry standards and practices, specifically:
+We recognize that this can be a point of frustration; please understand that UHS must operate within industry standards and practices, specifically:

 - The selection of sex can impact your health care.
-You may have legally changed names and gender identity, but things such as lab reference ranges --which often differ for males and females -- and appropriate preventive services (e.g. mammograms and PAP smears for females, prostate cancer screenings for males) are better managed when the medical record represents your biological sex.
+You may have legally changed names and gender identity, but things such as lab reference ranges --which often differ for males and females -- and appropriate preventive services (e.g. mammograms and PAP smears, prostate cancer screenings, etc.) are better managed when the medical record represents your biological sex.

 - For billing and reimbursement, it is important to understand that your selection of sex in the medical record needs to agree with the sex the payer (e.g. health insurance) has on file in order to avoid claim rejections.